 Moreover, she also wrote several exclusives for the U.S. News World Report, Arutz Sheva in Israel, and USA Today.
 Carter also has her website, where she posts all the stories she’s covered.

 Sara Carter’s Accomplishments

-Since 2008, she lived in Afghanistan and Pakistan for over seven months.
+Since 2008, she has lived in Afghanistan and Pakistan for a total of over seven months.
 She even spent days with troops on the Afghanistan border while being shot at by Taliban insurgents hiding in the hillsides.

 In 2006, she was awarded the second National Headliner for Beyond Borders, a multi-part series.
 The project emphasized on investigations about national security concerns and immigration along the Southwest border.

 In 2008, Sara Carter won the Society of Professional Journalists nationally recognized Sigma Delta Chi award for a multi-part series that disclosed the harshness of the Gulf and Sinaloa Cartel war.

 Sara Carter Was in the News for a Hacking Incident